tabler/tabler/pages/_docs/empty.md

 ## Empty state with illustration

 Make your empty state screen more attractive and engaging by adding an illustration.
-Thanks to a more personalised design, you will improve your brand image and make your website or app more user friendly.
+Thanks to a more personalized design, you will improve your brand image and make your website or app more user friendly.

 {% capture code %}
 {% include ui/empty.html illustration=true %}